Roe McDermott looks at how dating app users can garner more creative, authentic connections in a time of social distance and isolation.

 While texting and emailing has become an inextricable part of daily life, social distancing has revealed how much we really do care about actually getting to talk to people in person and on the phone.

-The dating app Bumble has offered in-app calls and video chats since last summer, but it recorded a 21% increase in Bumble Video Call usage in the past week alone.
+The dating app Bumble has offered in-app calls and video chats since last summer, but it recorded a 21% increase in Bumble Video Call usage in the first week alone.
 So if you’ve been chatting with someone on an app, why not have a phone call or FaceTime date to see if the banter flows as easily in conversation as it does online?

 Talking on the phone relies more effort and attention than texting, showing your interest.
 It also allows for free-flowing, nuanced communication, as you can share your emotions and humour easily through tone of voice, volume and pitch – and you will learn quickly if the other person is a good listener, chronic interrupter, or if they’re still funny when they don’t have an hour to compose and edit a text.